NOC-OI/python-advanced-esces/_episodes/12-gpus.md

 # What are GPUs and why should we use them?

+- GPUs are Graphics Processing Units, they have large numbers of very simple processing cores and are suited to some parallel tasks like machine learning and array operations
+- GPUs used to have to be programmed using specialised languages/libraries such as Cuda (NVIDIA proprietary) or OpenCL (cross platform and open source).
+- These are very low level systems that require the programmer to worry about things like moving data to/from GPU memory.
+- Today many higher level libraries can use GPUs reducing our need to learn Cuda or OpenCL.

 ## How can you access a GPU if your PC doesn't have one

+- Many laptops and desktops won't have very powerful GPUs, instead we'll want to use HPC or Cloud systems to access a GPU.
+- Google Colab offers a Jupyter notebook interface with GPUs for free, but the GPUs aren't very powerful.

 # Using GPUs with Numba
+- Numba can use GPUs with minor modifications to the code.

 # GPU replacements for popular libraries
+- NVIDIA have drop in replacements for Pandas, Numpy and SciKit learn that are GPU accelerated.

 > ## Challenge